 Thousands of logistics and supply chain management professionals have advanced their knowledge—and their companies’ profitability—with the education they obtained through the courses and graduate degree programs offered through the Supply Chain & Logistics Institute and Stewart School of Industrial and Systems Engineering.

-Martin Savelsbergh is James C. Edenfield Chair and Professor at the H. Milton Stewart School of Industrial & Systems Engineering.
+Martin Savelsbergh is James C. Edenfield Chair and Professor at the H. Milton Stewart School of Industrial & Systems Engineering and a leader of the Supply Chain and Logistics Institute.
 Martin is an optimization and logistics specialist with over 20 years of experience in mathematical modeling, operations research, optimization methods, algorithm design, performance analysis, logistics, supply chain management, and transportation systems.
 He has published over 130 research papers in many of the top optimization and logistics journals and has supervised more than 20 Ph.D. students.
 Martin has a track record of creating innovative techniques for solving large-scale optimization problems in a variety of areas, ranging from supply chain master planning and execution, to world-wide tank container management, to service network design, to production planning, and to vehicle routing and scheduling.
 Martin has given presentations and short courses on optimization, transportation, and logistics in more than a dozen countries around the world.